clayne/SSEModdingGuide/README.md

 The options to manage your Instances include:

 * _Create New Instance_: Adds another game to manage (Refer to [Adding your Game to MO2](https://github.com/CDimang/SSEModdingGuide/edit/main/README.md#adding-your-game-to-mo2) for the procedures).
-This will be required everytime you want to manage another game with MO2.
+This will be required every time you want to manage another game with MO2.
 * _Open INI_: Opens the configuration file for the Instance.
 This option should be left alone.
 * _Delete Instance_: Deletes the selected Instance.
 A window displaying all associated files will be shown before you can remove the Instance.
 * _Switch to this Instance_: MO2 will restart and switch to the selected Instance.